mudiarto/ucommentapp/doc/index.rst

 static.

 |ucomment| requires the author write the document using `reStructuredText
-<http://en.wikipedia.org/wiki/ReStructuredText>`_ in a text file.
-The
+<http://en.wikipedia.org/wiki/ReStructuredText>`_ in one or more text files.
-`Sphinx documentation generator <http://sphinx.pocoo.org/latest/>`_ converts this to HTML output (and can be used to generate PDF, ebook, and other output formats also).
-A distributed version control system (e.g. Mercurial) is used to track all revisions and comments added to the document.
-Finally, Django is used to store all comments, page visits, user statistics, implement server-side search for the document, and comment administration can be done in the Django admin interface.
+The `Sphinx documentation generator <http://sphinx.pocoo.org/latest/>`_ converts the reStructuredText to HTML output.
+(Sphinx can also be used to generate PDF, ebook, and other output formats).

+A distributed version control system -- currently only Mercurial is supported -- is used to track all revisions and comments added to the document.
+Finally, Django is used to store all comments, page visits, user statistics, implement server-side search for the document, and comment administration is done from the Django admin interface.

-Once the document is published to the web, then user comments may be submitted anonymously (customizable).
+Once the document is published to the web, visitors may comment on the document.
 Comments must be approved by a site administrator (customizable), via a single-click URL to either accept or reject the comment.
-Once approved, comments will appear on the site with the next page.
+Once approved, comments will appear on the site with the next page refresh.

-The Sphinx documentation generator provides good-looking tabular output, mathematical equations, and so forth.
-These can all be customized by the site administrator using Sphinx templates and cascading style sheets.
+The Sphinx documentation generator already provides good-looking tabular output, mathematical equations, and so forth.
+The appearance of the document can be further enhanced by adjusting Sphinx templates and cascading style sheets elements.

-An example of |ucomment| in action can be seen at the online book, `Process Improvement using Data <http://pid.connectmv.com>`_, which is still a work in progress.
+An example of |ucomment| in action is this website.

 .. _other-commenting-systems: